lamalab-org/MatText/docs/benchmarking.md

 Benchmark report is saved to the path defined in the base config.
 By default to `"${hydra:runtime.cwd}/../../results/${now:%Y-%m-%d}/${now:%H-%M-%S}/$`

-### Pretraining or Benchmarking Multiple MatText Representation
+### Pretraining or Benchmarking Multiple MatText Representations

 The easiest way to model multiple representation in one run would be by using `config-groups` and multirun